MA Film & Screen Media

 The course will offer an introduction to the rapidly emerging field of film music studies, providing students with the critical tools to address a number of key questions: what functions does music perform in film?
 How does it relate to image and dialogue?
 Do we actually notice music in the cinema?

 Read on to find out what the graduates of the MA in Film Studies are doing, and how the MA has impacted on their lives and careers.
-You will also learn about their experience of the MA in Film Studies, and what they thought about the programme.
+You will also learn about their experience of our MA programmes.

 Angela Carew, MA in Film Studies (2014).
 Now an Executive Assistant with the Cork Film Festival.